mdsecactivebreach/SharpShooter/Readme.md

 SharpShooter targets v2, v3 and v4 of the .NET framework which will be found on most end-user Windows workstations.

+Version 1.0 of SharpShooter introduced several new concepts, including COM staging, execution of Squiblydoo and Squiblytwo, as well as XSL execution.
+To acomplish this new functionality, several new flags were added; --com, --awl and --awlurl.

-Further information can be found on the MDSec blog post.
+Further information can be found on the [MDSec blog post](https://www.mdsec.co.uk/2018/03/payload-generation-using-sharpshooter/).

 Usage - Interactive Mode:
 ======